DieStrassen-KTP-EG21/Clinical-Genomics-KTP/UML Diagrams/readme.md

-This folder is for storing the work in progress and complete diagrams
+This folder is for storing the work in progress and completed diagrams